 Technegas is a lung imaging device used primarily to diagnose the presence of blood clots in the lungs known as Pulmonary Emboli (PE).
-For the last 20 years, over 2,600,000 patients have benefited from the Technegas system.
-The company faced similar challenges as in prior years with continued competition from Computed Tomography Pulmonary Angiogram ("CTPA").
-In spite of these hurdles, Technegas has demonstrated its relevance and has once again generated strong sales and cash flows.
-This was further assisted by global production levels of Molybdenum 99 returning to normal.
-In 2009 and 2010, global molybdenum shortage had dampened demand for all nuclear medicine products.
+For the last 21 years, over 2,600,000 patients have benefited from the Technegas system.
+The company faced similar challenges as in prior years with continued competition from Computed Tomography Pulmonary Angiogram ("CTPA"); however, with the numerous contraindications attributed to CTPA along with the concerns relating to the high levels of radiation exposure resulting from a CTPA exam, Technegas continues to demonstrate its relevance and has once again generated strong sales and cash flows.